nhatvu-pham/PET_RubikSolver/README.md

-# Scorpions - A Robot for Solving 3x3 Rubik's Cubes
+# A Robot for Solving 3x3 Rubik's Cubes

 * We implement data structures and algorithms for solving cubes based on the [CFOP](https://en.wikipedia.org/wiki/CFOP_method) method.
 The implementation is stored in the [RubikAlgorithm](https://github.com/phamvannhatvu/Scorpions/tree/main/CLI/RubikAlgorithm) folder.